-Every well-laid out marketing initiative today would require content marketing as its core component given its multi-channel approach potential in reaching out varied target markets.
+Every well-laid-out marketing initiative today requires a content development framework and content marketing as its core components, given the multi-channel approach’s potential in reaching varied target markets.

 Look at the Google chart below.

 The graph indicates a trend that most digital marketers today are rooting for —content marketing.
 In comparison to link building for SEO, content marketing search interest volume already overtook it since 2013.
 This clearly shows how storytelling, personalization, and content strategy are taking over in digital marketing world.

 Hubspot’s State of Inbound 2014-2015 report shows that companies with the highest ROI focused on blogging, organic search, and content amplification that prove further relevance of content in the digital landscape.
 Cohesive content strategy is key to everything.
 Admittedly though, it isn’t rocket science to understand that any digital marketing would need quality content (be it on paid, earned, or rented media) to etch success.

 Speaking of quality content, it’s also not a walk in the park if you plan on scaling your production, because it demands real punching power to impact your KPIs.
 A one-shot viral content won’t necessarily determine that your content marketing is working.
 Success demands consistent creation of good content that converts users as brand advocates, buyers, returning visitors, and influence-propagators.
 However, you need to acknowledge that under the hood of a solid content research and strategy is a well-laid out content production process that guides your content team.